Days of domination of Lin Dan and Lee Chong over: Srikanth

 Srikanth was felicitated at the P Gopichand Academy here after his recent victories at Denmark Open and French Open.
 He won Indonesia Open and Australia Open in June and then bagged the Denmark Open and French Open this month.

-"These days, there are many who are playing really well and anybody can beat anyone on their given day.
+"These days, there are many players who are playing really well and anybody can beat anyone on their given day.
 So, it's always important to be at your best against anyone," he said.

 Asked if he thinks Lee Chong and Lin Dan are nearing the end of their careers, he said, "I can't really say that's their end.
 They have played at the highest level and really have the experience to come back.
 One can't really take them lightly.
 Lin Dan played in the final of World Championship.
 They definitely are tough every time you play them.
 But, we need to believe in ourselves that we can do well."